Con-way Freight: NTDC Standings

 Con-way Freight has always had a strong presence at the National Truck Driving Championships.
-In 2010 the company sent a record 92 drivers to the competition and for the past two years Con-way Freight took home the title of Grand Champion.
-In 2009 Dale Duncan was named Grand Champion while in 2010 Carl Krites took home the title.
+In 2010, the company sent a record 92 drivers to the competition and for the past two years Con-way Freight took home the title of Grand Champion.
+In 2009, Dale Duncan was named Grand Champion and, in 2010, Carl Krites took home the title.
 Chris Poynor also won the National championships competing in the Twins Division in 2016 and in 2017.

 To qualify for U.S. state and national competitions, drivers must have maintained an accident-free driving record for the previous year.
 At the national competition, drivers face testing in three areas: a timed written exam, a pre-trip inspection test and a driving skills test.
 Each driver competes in one of nine equipment classes: 3-Axle, 4-Axle, 5-Axle, 5-Axle Flatbed, 5-Axle Sleeper, Step Van, Straight Truck, Tankers and Twins.